michaellor/php-code-review-4-shoestore/README.md

     USE shoes

-* NOTE: If you were unable to import the database, please use the following commands from the mysql command line in order to create the database for use:
+* NOTE: If you were unable to import the database, please execute the following commands from the mysql terminal command line in order to create the database for use:

     CREATE DATABASE shoes;

     USE shoes;

+    CREATE TABLE stores (id serial PRIMARY KEY, name VARCHAR(255));

+    CREATE TABLE brands (id serial PRIMARY KEY, name VARCHAR(255));

+    CREATE TABLE distributions (id serial PRIMARY KEY, brand_id INT, store_id INT);

 9) Install Composer by executing the following code in the command line while in the project root folder: